-- Establishments need to remove grease and dirt from parts with solvent - Establishments generate used oil or waste paint which cannot be poured down the drain - For small- and medium-sized generators, it is far more cost-effective to outsource to HCCI than manage themselves
+- Approximately 800,000 establishments in the U.S. engaged in manufacturing or vehicle maintenance (2) - Establishments need to remove grease and dirt from parts with industrial cleaning solutions - Establishments generate used oil, waste paint, etc. which cannot be poured down the drain - For small- and medium-sized generators, it is far more cost-effective to outsource to HCCI than manage themselves

-2017 Q2 HCCl Revenue by Segment
+Q3 2018 HCCI Revenue by Segment

-2017 Q2 Total Revenue = \$86.4 million
+Q3 2018 Total Revenue = \$99.7 million